yasmin-io/weather-forecast-dashboard/README.md

 ---

 I am currently working on building an application for users to view the weather outlook in multiple cities in the `West Midlands`, `United Kingdom`.
 In my project, I am achieving this by practicing my use of `Third-party APIs` to access the necessary data and functionality.
 I will be making requests with specific parameters to [OpenWeather](https://openweathermap.org/api) API then using the return to display and update the correct weather information on my website.
+The way I am building this, I will need to use [Moment.js](https://momentjs.com/) to display the date as the data URL I chose to use made it easier to receive daily information, however it dosn't come with a date.
 This is a challenging project for me however, it will also allow me to expand my knowledge in areas I am weak in such as: `Local Storage to build a history search list`.

 ## Tasks